 - Providing scholarships for students to earn a Certified Nursing Assistant (CNA) certificate in order to care for the aging population.

-Here is how Sandy sees it: “This is what my life, both personal and professional are all about.
-When I founded Family & Nursing Care, in 1968, my dream was to provide seniors and their families with peace of mind by offering them competent, devoted home care whenever it was needed.
+“This is what my life, both personal and professional, is all about.
+When I founded Family & Nursing Care in 1968, my dream was to provide older adults and their families with peace of mind by offering them competent, devoted home care whenever it was needed.
 With the work of the Foundation, this care can extend to more people than ever before.”

 Find out more about how the Family & Nursing Care Foundation is a manifestation of Family & Nursing Care Inc.’s guiding principles.

 Want to find out how you can make a difference?

 Read on to learn about the impact the Foundation is making.